What you can use this for

 A 3mm clearance over 2 meters with a 50kg item is geometrically possible but physically impractical.
 We score difficulty by weight, path length, and angular precision — and tell you how many people you need.

-Graduated verdicts, confidence ratings, and transparent assumptions — so you can trust the answer.
+Graduated verdicts, confidence ratings, and transparent assumptions — so you know exactly how much to trust the answer.

-Five levels from "fits with room to spare" to "does not fit" — with exact clearance in inches and millimeters.
-You see precisely how much margin you have, not a vague thumbs up.
+Five levels from "fits with room to spare" to "does not fit" — with exact clearance in inches and mm, plus a ±¼ in real-world tolerance band at the boundary.
+You see margin, not a vague thumbs-up.

 Context-aware tips like "tilting requires 2+ people", "watch for wall fixtures", or "professional movers recommended".
 Not just a fit result — guidance on how to execute.

-Just describe your move.
-We handle the rest.
+Just describe your move in plain words.
+We handle the parsing, the dimensions, and the math.

-Two proprietary AI models read every query.
+Two AI models read every query.
 A fast pass extracts items, dimensions, and spaces; a second, more powerful pass peer-reviews anything ambiguous.
 Regex runs alongside as a safety net — so "Can my 84-inch couch fit through a 32-inch door?" parses exactly the way you'd expect.
+The fit math itself is deterministic — same inputs, same answer.

 Don't know the exact dimensions?
 Say "queen mattress" or "65-inch TV" and we pull standard dimensions from our ever-growing catalog — clearly labeled as estimated so you always know what came from you versus us.